bright/new-www/content/blog/top-trends-in-healthtech.md

 [2025 will show how AI can be implemented wider in digital health](/blog/top-trends-in-healthtech/#2025-will-show-how-ai-can-be-implemented-wider-in-digital-health)

+2025 might bring a breakthrough in AI for diagnostics

+It's the last moment to catch up on interoperability in the healthcare system

+2025 will help to determine what healthcare devices we really need

+Hybrid apps as investor magnets in the healthcare industry

 ## HealthTech will transition into the post-recovery phase with AI bringing investors